dcac/dcac.github.io/_posts/features/2020-04-22-a-z-animation.md

 ---
 Who knew debates over the best animated films of all-time would get so…. animated?

 As we continue our **Greatest Movies A-Z** series with [WatchMojo](https://www.youtube.com/channel/UCaWd5_7JhbQBe4dknZhsHJg), we made sure to draw from a long history of classic animation feature films.
-EWven though for this first season we are focusing on genres, and animation is a medium, it’s a category we just couldn’t ignore.
+Even though for this first season we are focusing on genres, and animation is a medium, it’s a category we just couldn’t ignore.
 Enjoy.

 <div class="video-container"><iframe width="624" height="351" src="https://www.youtube.com/embed/gPBwj6mD-Qg?ecver=1" frameborder="0" allowfullscreen></iframe></div>